superstringsoftware/fool3/fool/README.md

 So, it is defined as **type** then name of the type with potential arguments, then list of constructor functions in curly braces.

+Type name must start with a capital letter, as well as constructor names.

 ### Product Types
 Above sum types are using product types defined with each constructor.
 Fool supports proper records as well, here are some examples and explanation.